wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 ### List

 The example above shows how to manage a list of nostr developers.
+That one word serves two purposes: it adds an item (Alice) to the list of nostrDevelopers, and _it establishes the existence of the list of nostrDevelopers_, if said list has not already been defined elsewhere.

 ### Attestations